Scope

 How it works

 Hermes uses Python’shttpx library for HTTP, which honors HTTPS_PROXY by default (trust_env=True).
-The OpenAI SDK, Firecrawl, Tavily, and Exa SDKs all use httpx or requests internally, so all HTTP traffic routes through cordon automatically.
+The OpenAI, Firecrawl, and Exa SDKs all use httpx or requests internally, and Hermes’s own Tavily client uses httpx directly, so all HTTP traffic routes through cordon automatically.
 No code changes or monkeypatching required.

 Cordon only MITMs connections to hosts with matching routes.
 All other traffic passes through as a transparent CONNECT tunnel — the upstream server’s real certificate is presented to the client, and no CA bundle configuration is needed for those connections.